fongandrew/hydeout/_posts/2019-11-29-rce-via-imagetragick.md

 ```

 I am pretty frugal, and I hadn't made any money from bug bounty at this point, so I didn't have Burp Pro and collaborator.
 So here was the steps I took:
-1. Start a simple server on my VPS with
+1. Start a simple server on my VPS with `python3 -m http.server`

-`python3 -m http.server <random port number>`
 2. Run the following command.
 I used return code 777 because I didn't really want to save off any repsponses.
 ```
 meg -c 100 -d 100 -s 777 "/?url=http://{my-server-ip}&file=http://{my-server-ip}&path=..." all_hosts.txt